-With various holidays in December fast approaching, we wanted to take a moment to celebrate the roles faith-based organizations in the U.S. play in serving our communities.
+With various religious holidays this month, we wanted to take a moment to celebrate the roles faith-based organizations in the U.S. play in serving our communities.
 Some of the country’s largest and oldest nonprofit organizations have their roots in faith traditions, and the role faith-based organizations continue to play centuries later is remarkable.
-Answering the call of their faith, congregations from all faith traditions across the country engage daily in and with the nonprofit sector to solve issues like poverty and education.
-In this blog, we cover the ways most operate – as resource providers, service providers or advocates – and how this is evolving in many communities, including my home state of Texas.
+Answering the call of their faith, congregations across the country from all five of the major faith traditions – Judaism, Christianity, Islam, Hinduism and Buddhism – engage daily in and with the nonprofit sector to solve issues like poverty and education.
+In this blog, we cover the ways most operate – as resource providers, service providers or advocates – and how this is evolving in many communities.

 Model #1: Resource Provider

 One of the most common roles faith-based organizations play is that of resource provider to the social sector.
-Nonprofits have benefitted greatly from faith-based organizations that share financial, in-kind and volunteer contributions in support of causes affecting the community.
-For example, some churches have invited nonprofit organizations to share space on their property to run food pantries or clothing closets.
+Nonprofits have benefited greatly from faith-based organizations that share financial, in-kind and volunteer contributions in support of causes affecting the community.
+For example, some churches, synagogues and mosques have invited nonprofit organizations to share space on their property to run food pantries or clothing closets.
 Other faith-based organizations have donated funds and encouraged congregants to volunteer as mentors or office assistants in schools and community-based organizations.

 - Strengths: Faith-based organizations that serve as resource providers support the efforts of nonprofit organizations whose core business is to offer programs and services to people in need.
 This model can be the least time-intensive for both faith-based organizations and nonprofits.